-French composers such as Camille Saint-Saëns, César Franck, Gabriel Fauré, Erik Satie and Charles-Marie Widor brought in fresh developments that contrasted with the long, powerful and complex works of the great German composer.
+French composers such as Camille Saint-Saëns, César Franck, Gabriel Fauré, Erik Satie and Charles-Marie Widor brought in fresh developments that contrasted with the long, powerful and complex works of the great German composer Richard Wagner.

-This clip could be used to develop students' understanding of compositional techniques when writing for the piano and organ.
+This short film might help your students' understanding of compositional techniques when writing for the piano and organ.

 Ask students to compare the music by the different composers mentioned in the clip and analyse their differences and similarities.